Jacobsonradical/CIRC-Helper/README.md

 ```

 ### Package Install
-The followings are package I need to do the project using UMAP.
+The followings are package I need to do the project using UMAP and HDBSCAN.
 You can feel free to install anything you want.
 ```bash
 pip install pyarrow
 pip install polars